Josh Newman enters his 12th season as the head men's basketball coach at UAFS.

 Newman has guided the Lions to a 214-115 win-loss record during his tenure, which began in late July of 2006.

-The Chino Valley, Ariz., native has guided the Lions to a 121-79 record during their first seven seasons of NCAA Division II competition.
+The Chino Valley, Ariz., native has guided the Lions to a 144-90 record during their first eight seasons of NCAA Division II competition.
 In that span, the Lions have won three conference championships and one conference tournament championship and have made three appearances in the NCAA Division II South Central Region Tournament.

-This past season -- UAFS' fifth as an active Division II member -- he led the Lions to a 23-9 overall finish and a 14-6 finish in the conference.
+This past season -- UAFS' sixth as an active Division II member -- he led the Lions to a 23-11 overall finish and a 13-5 finish in the conference.
 UAFS finished tied for first place in the Heartland Conference and won its first conference tournament championship, earning a berth in its third national tournament in four seasons.

 Newman coached the Lions during their final three seasons of NJCAA membership.
 He compiled a 70-25 record, one East Division championship and consecutive appearances in the semifinals of the region tournament, along with consecutive Top 5 rankings in the national polls.

 Newman has an extensive coaching background at the junior college and NCAA Division I levels.

 He has coached and helped develop nine players who have been drafted or played in the NBA, including first-round draft picks Kirk Snyder and Javale McGee, and has coached 41 players who have pursued careers overseas.
 He has coached and recruited 47 former junior college players who have gone on to play at Division I programs over a seven-year span.

 Prior to being named the head coach at UAFS, he spent three seasons as an assistant coach at the University of Nevada (2003-2006).
 While at Nevada, the Wolfpack compiled a 77-22 win-loss record, three WAC regular-season championships and two WAC tournament championships and three consecutive NCAA tournaments with one trip to the Sweet 16.